uchicago-cs/deepdish/doc/source/io.rst

 Note that the class `Foo` has to be defined in the file that calls ``dd.io.load``.

-Avoid relying on pickling, since it hurts to interoperability provided by deedpish's HDF5 saving.
+Avoid relying on pickling, since it hurts the interoperability provided by deepdish's HDF5 saving.
 Each pickled object will raise a ``DeprecationWarning``, so call Python with ``-Wall`` to make sure you aren't implicitly pickling something.
 You can of course also use ``ddls`` to inspect the file to make sure nothing is pickled.